IraKorshunova/bruno-sac/README.md

 ### Questions?

-Please send me an email at `irene.korshunova@gmail.com`, and I'll be happy to answer.
+Please send an email to `irene.korshunova@gmail.com`, and I'll be happy to answer.